TheNuber/AMP-BERT-BIOCHEM/README.md

       - ReproductionModel.ipynb: this is the first notebook.
 It shows the re-engineering of AMP-BERT, along the creation of a DL pipeline and a comparison of models
       - ResultsVisualization.ipynb: this is the second notebook.
 It shows how UMAP plots were used to diagnose the possible flaws of AMP-BERT
       - BioChem.ipynb: this is the third notebook.
 It features the design of AMP-BERT, an enhancement over our reproduction of AMP-BERT, and its comparison with it
+      - FeatureAblation.ipynb: this is the fourth notebook.
+In it, several experiments are conducted, where the main model takes only subsets of predictors in order to analyze their importance.

       The rest of the notebooks represent work in progress.